Aaron Wan-Bissaka: International career

 In May 2019, he asserted his intention to pursue an international career with England, stating "the aim is England.
 I am happy playing with England and representing England, so that is what I am going to continue doing".
 Wan-Bissaka later expressed an interest in representing his ancestral DR Congo at senior level.
 Media speculation also supported the claim of his potential nationality switch, even though he had not done so by the end of 2024.

 Wan-Bissaka received a call-up to the DR Congo national team for the friendlies against Mali and Madagascar in June 2025.

 On 22 August 2025, Wan-Bissaka's request to switch international allegiance to the DR Congo was approved by FIFA.
 On 5 September 2025, he made his international debut for DR Congo playing in a 4–1 2026 World Cup qualification win against South Sudan at the Juba Stadium in Juba.

+In December 2025, Wan-Bissaka was included in the DR Congo squad for the 2025 Africa Cup of Nations in Morocco.
+It marked his first appearance in the tournament after switching his international allegiance to DR Congo.
+He was selected as part of Sébastien Desabre's 26-man squad for the competition.

+On May 19, 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.

+Wan-Bissaka represented DR Congo at the 2026 FIFA World Cup after switching international allegiance in 2025.
+He started at right-back throughout the tournament, helping the team reach the knockout stage.
+DR Congo were eliminated in the Round of 32 after a 2–1 defeat to England, with Wan-Bissaka starting against his country of birth.

 Style of play

 Wan-Bissaka is primarily a defensively minded right-back, known for his pace, slide tackling and ability in one-on-one defensive duels.
 He was described as the "best one-on-one defender for a full-back in the world" by Jamie Carragher in 2020.
 In the 2019–20 Premier League season Wan-Bissaka made the joint-highest number of tackles, level with Wilfred Ndidi on 129.